 I wanted to be respectful and reverent to God.
 In my heart, I know that is what he deserved.
 But it just wasn’t happening.

-I believed that I had served God faithfully but felt I had nothing to show for it.
+I believed I had served God faithfully but felt I had nothing to show for it.
 My career had stalled.
 I was overwhelmed with debt.
-And now my immediate family had been deeply wounded by someone we once called a friend.
+And now, my immediate family had been deeply wounded by someone we once called a friend.

 I was almost running when my anger finally erupted.

 I was angry with God and began to tell him how unfair it had been to my family and me.
 For several minutes I listed every injustice that I believed I had endured.